Can't Get Enough of You Baby

 "Can't Get Enough of You Baby" is a song written by Denny Randell and Sandy Linzer and first recorded by the Four Seasons in 1965 for their album Working My Way Back to You and More Great New Hits.
 The protopunk band ? and the Mysterians recorded it in 1967 for their second album Action.
-Their version reached No. 56 on the Billboard Hot 100 when it was released as a single.
+Their version reached No. 38 on Canada's RPM charts and No. 56 on the Billboard Hot 100 when it was released as a single.

 Smash Mouth version

 The song was covered by American rock band Smash Mouth for the soundtrack to the 1998 film Can't Hardly Wait and was released as the lead single from the band's album Astro Lounge (1999).

 Music video

 The music video takes place at a school dance in a gymnasium.
 First, we see a lady put a film reel into an old projector.
 The band immediately begins to perform once the projector starts and it shows a quick fly-by montage of the band performing and the students dancing.
 Then, other shots of students dancing, which includes a girl dancing on a basketball hoop.
 Afterwards, we see the band performing while the students continue to dance.
 Another fly-by montage follows, including scenes from the film Can't Hardly Wait.
 Then, the scenes between the music video and the film alter.
 Suddenly, while a man sings with his woman off-key, the band stops and Harwell tells him, "Dude, this is my show!"
 Shortly after, the band continues playing as more shots between the film and the music video continue.
 Then, the projector shows some scenes from the film on a small screen with a giant American flag in the background.
 A girl in the crowd (Jennifer Love Hewitt) notices Harwell, which then leads to her coming on stage to dance with him.
 The music video ends with the projector shutting off.